-An omphalocele is a birth defect in which the infant's intestine or other abdominal organs stick out of the belly button (navel).
-In babies with an omphalocele, the intestines are covered only by a thin layer of tissue and can be easily seen.
+An omphalocele is a birth defect in which an infant's intestine or other abdominal organs are outside of the body because of a hole in the belly button (navel) area.
+The intestines are covered only by a thin layer of tissue and can be easily seen.

 An omphalocele is a type of hernia.
 Hernia means "rupture."

 An omphalocele develops as a baby grows inside the mother's womb.
 The muscles in the abdominal wall (umbilical ring) do not close properly.
-As a result, the intestine remains outside the umbilical cord.
+As a result, the intestine remains outside the abdominal wall.

-Approximately 25 - 40% of infants with an omphalocele have other birth defects.
-They may include genetic problems (chromosomal abnormalities), congenital diaphragmatic hernia, and heart defects.
+Infants with an omphalocele often have other birth defects.
+Defects include genetic problems (chromosomal abnormalities), congenital diaphragmatic hernia, and heart defects.

-An omphalocele can be clearly seen, because the abdominal contents stick out (protrude) through the belly button area.
+An omphalocele can be clearly seen.
+This is because the abdominal contents stick out (protrude) through the belly button area.

 There are different sizes of omphaloceles.
-In small ones, only the intestines stick out.
-In larger ones, the liver or spleen may stick out of the body as well.
+In small ones, only the intestines remain outside the body.
+In larger ones, the liver or spleen may be outside as well.

 Prenatal ultrasounds often identify infants with an omphalocele before birth.
 Otherwise, a physical examination of the infant is enough for your health care provider to diagnose this condition.
 Testing is usually not necessary.

 Omphaloceles are repaired with surgery, although not always immediately.
 A sac protects the abdominal contents and allows time for other more serious problems (such as heart defects) to be dealt with first, if necessary.